7 Actions To Improve Loading Speed Of Your WordPress Ecommerce Website

 Do you know when you delete any of your posts or pages, they don’t get deleted permanently?
 Instead, they are saved in the trash.
 If you have been running your WordPress e-commerce store for quite a long, there is a high chance that your trash may have lots of useless posts/pages.

-It’s a good idea to keep an eye on your trash and make sure that all of the trash files are deleted permanently.
+It’s a good idea to monitor your trash and ensure that all trash files are deleted permanently.

-If you don’t have time to check trash on a regular basis, you can also put the below code in your wp-config.php file to make sure that all the trash files are deleted permanently after 7 days.
+If you don’t have time to check trash regularly, you can also put the code below in your wp-config.php file to ensure that all the trash files are deleted permanently after seven days.

 define( ‘EMPTY_TRASH_DAYS’, 7 );